-Stanford University, PhD 2017
+- PhD, Environment and Resources, Stanford University, 2017

 Cassandra Brooks is an Assistant Professor in Environmental Studies at the University of Colorado Boulder.
 She draws on a diversity of disciplines including marine science, environmental policy, and science communication to study and seek solutions to pressing environmental problems.

 Prior to joining CU Boulder, she completed a PhD at Stanford University, studying international ocean policy, with a focus on marine protection in the Antarctic.
 In her previous graduate work at Moss Landing Marine Labs, she studied Antarctic toothfish in the Ross Sea, a population that supports the most remote fishery on Earth.
 She was also a core member of The Last Ocean, a grand-scale media project focused on the Ross Sea.
 Her efforts helped drive the adoption of the world’s largest marine protected area in the Ross Sea, Antarctica – one of the healthiest and most productive marine ecosystems left on Earth.
 For this work, she was awarded a Switzer Fellowship in Environmental Leadership (2015), the Ronne Award for Antarctic Research or Exploration through the Society of Woman Geographers (2022), and the Explorer's Club 50 honor (2022).
 For her interdisciplinary engaged scholarship, she was awarded the Early Career Award from the Association for Environmental Studies and Sciences (2021).
 At the University of Colorado Boulder she has also received the Excellence in Service & Leadership Award (2023) and Graduate School Outstanding Faculty Mentor Award (2023).